NC State Extension Publications

 Skip to Disease Management

 There are few effective management strategies for Granville wilt of tobacco.
-Single control methods are usually inefficient at reducing bacterial wilt, especially in areas where the bacteria is endemic or well established in the soil.
+Single control methods are usually inefficient at reducing bacterial wilt.
 Current control methods for bacterial wilt rely on integrated pest management (IPM), which combines multiple disease control strategies, including host resistance, crop rotation, and pesticides.

 Resistant Varieties